bluescarni/mppp/doc/sphinx/real.rst

 .. cpp:concept:: template <typename...
 Args> mppp::RealSetArgs

-   This concept is satisfied if the types in the parameter pack ``Args`` can be used as argument types in one of the :cpp:func:`mppp::real::set()` method overloads.
+   This concept is satisfied if the types in the parameter pack ``Args`` can be used as argument types in one of the :cpp:func:`mppp::real::set()` member function overloads.
    In other words, this concept is satisfied if the expression

    .. code-block:: c++